 You can find some full apartments where you don’t have to share a space with anyone.
 This can allow you to cook meals in your own space, if it includes a kitchen or kitchen access to save you a little bit of money while you are visiting the city.

-Getting around London is very easy in this modern and busy city.
-If you aren’t within walking distance of the arena, you can easily take a taxi or Uber to get there.
+There are many options for getting around Turin, Italy.
+If you aren’t within walking distance of the arena, you can easily call a taxi.

 Since there is only one court the ATP Finals are played on, it’s easy to see all the matches.

 You want to get there early if you are driving because parking and traffic can be difficult.
 Make sure you pre-purchase your parking passes in advance.

 It’s helpful to get there early to make sure you get through security in a timely manner so you don’t miss any of the tennis matches.
 This isn’t like the US Open or French Open where you can watch non-stop tennis all day.

 Only small bags are allowed into the arena.
 You can’t bring in any outside food or drink.
 This includes water bottles or refillable water bottles.

 What to Expect Inside